- Home

 Training/Resources

-Accessibility Services staff at Niagara County Community College maintain up-to-date training with major organizations involved with the rights of students with disabilities in higher education.
+Accessibility Services staff at SUNY Niagara maintain up-to-date training with major organizations involved with the rights of students with disabilities in higher education.
 Accessibility Services is a member of ATHEN, AHEAD, and NYS DSC.
 Staff also maintains training through participation in Assistive Technology Industry Association (ATIA), Accessing Higher Ground (AHG), and AHEAD conferences.

 These organizations are great resources for students and community members as well, please visit the following websites for more information.